MarcoTeixeira1977/Lembo_SpatialSQL/README.md

 _"Develop SQL queries that perform advanced GIS tasks, some of which might be impossible to perform in the GUI."_

-_"This is a very comprehensive course that should take multiple days to complete"_
+_"This is a very comprehensive course that should take multiple days to complete."_